Der Artikel wurde erfolgreich hinzugefügt.

 Maße (BxHxT): 16 x 23,7 x 2,5cm, Gewicht: 0,616 kg

-- Dr. phil. theol. habil.
+- Prof. Dr. phil. theol. habil.
 Irene Dingel ist Direktorin des Leibniz-Instituts für Europäische Geschichte, Abteilung für Abendländische Religionsgeschichte, Mainz.

 - Robert Kolb